use-ink/ink-docs/docs/intro/upcoming-events.md

 [more details](https://twitter.com/ink_lang/status/1641103674561929216).
 We will talk a bit about what is currently going on and answer questions.

+The idea is to have this as a regular event, we target the first Wednesday of each month.

 ### April 6, 2023 | Astar launches ink! support to mainnet!

 Astar is launching ink! support on their mainnet.